Influencer marketing campaigns have gone through a huge spike in popularity over the years and with good reason.

 You need to be at the top of your game if you want to cut through the noise, and the best way to do that is to create content that’s worth paying for.

-My general rule of thumb is you should be comfortable charging $50 for it or you shouldn't publish it at all.
+My general rule of thumb is you should be comfortable charging $5 to promote it or you shouldn't publish it at all.

 It also teaches you how to reach your dream customer.